 Second, keep your local profile low.
 Despite the internet conspiracy theories about the FTB monitoring nonresidents like the secret police, California’s tax authorities don’t know you’re here unless you or the financial institutions you deal with let them know.
 Generally speaking, the FTB is not looking for you; residency audits are usually triggered by some tax document being sent to Sacramento which piques their interest.
-For instance, any interest generated on your local bank account gets reported to the FTB on a form 1099.
+For instance, any interest generated on your local bank account gets reported to the FTB on a Form 1099 “information return.”
 You can fly under the radar by opening a non-interest bearing account.
 It may cost a few dollars in interest, but the loss might be more than recouped by avoiding an expensive residency audit.
 Given the ease with which you can access funds across state lines, if it isn’t necessary for you to open a local account, don’t.